petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/events/tracking-events.md

 1. Click *Save* and now your page is ready to track events.

-To learn more, see [Configuring Individual Pages](https://learn.liferay.com/w/dxp/site-building/creating-pages/page-settings/configuring-individual-pages).
+To learn more, see [Page Settings UI Reference](https://learn.liferay.com/w/dxp/site-building/creating-pages/page-settings/page-settings-ui-reference).

 ## Add A Page Fragment